Orbit-Research/Graphiti-API-Library-Development/README.md

         - Implementation of the tests

 - .gitignore
     - Git ignore to ignore files to that have changes like my history folder which is from an extension that saves recent changes to keep a history

+    - Also includes my_install.ps1 which is a ps1 file that is a copy of install_library_vcpkg script with -Generator "Ninja" -Compiler "g++" in the library.ps1 line to run with Ninja and g++ as they are my prefered generator and compiler

 - CMakeLists.txt
     - CMakeLists.txt of running the test harness with the library Code just as in the CMakeListsFiles folder but is most up to date